HomeAbout cynaps*kreativPortfolioFrequently Asked QuestionsPlan your next projectRequest a QuoteContact Tim Hansford

 If you don't want to use the form, no problem.
 Just send a message from the Contact page with your contact information and a message about your project.
 We can meet in person or schedule a phone conference to discuss your project.

-In general, most of your work will be at the beginning to gather and provide information, review proposals and cost estimates, and initial mockups.
-Then as the project progresses, you'll review mockups and drafts, provide feedback and revisions, then approve the project for final production.
+In general, most of your work will be at the beginning to gather and provide information, review proposals and cost estimates, and approve initial mockups and drafts.

 Can I just send you an email and ask you to do something?

 You may do so if you have an established relationship or history with cynaps*kreativ and the project doesn't require more planning than what could be covered in a brief message, or is an update to a past project.
-The project will be tracked and billed on an hourly basis, unless a proposal is requested.
+The project will be tracked and billed on an hourly basis, unless a quote or estimates are requested.

 What do you need from me?